Axl Rose’s 7 Greatest Contributions to Music

 Writing November Rain (1992)

-November Rain, by most accounts, is GNR’s epic masterpiece.
-The 9+ minute song off of Use Your Illusion I was penned by Axl — as was the treatment for the music video, which has become the first in rock music to reach 1 billion views on YouTube.
-Good thing, too — the vid is notoriously known as one of the most expensive music videos ever, estimated to have cost over $1,500,000.
-How much of that was spent on wind machines, perhaps we’ll never know….
+November Rain, by most accounts, is GN’R’s epic masterpiece.
+The nine-plus minute song from Use Your Illusion I was penned by Axl – as was the treatment for the music video, which then became the first ’80s promo in rock music to reach one billion views on YouTube.
+Good thing, too – the vid is notoriously known as one of the most expensive ever, estimated to have cost over $1,500,000.
+How much of that was spent on wind machines, we’ll never know…

 Finally Releasing Chinese Democracy (2008)

-Guns n’ Roses began writing music for Chinese Democracy in 1994.
+Guns N’ Roses began writing music for Chinese Democracy in 1994.
 There were so many problems with drugs, band-bickering, and over-perfectionism that almost nothing got done.
 According to official documents, the record label Geffen finally told Axl they’d give him $1 million if he could get the record done by 1998.
-However, he missed the deadline by 10 years: The record finally came out on November 23, 2008.
+However, he missed the deadline by 10 years: it finally came out on November 23, 2008.

 Joining AC/DC (2016)